EXL Service: 2012

-In October, EXL acquired Landacorp, a provider of healthcare solutions and technology.
+In October, EXL acquired Landacorp, a provider of healthcare technology.

 2011

 In May, EXL had entered into a definitive agreement to acquire Outsource Partners International for US$90 million, one of the last standing pure play Finance & Accounting Outsourcing (FAO) service providers.
 Despite the reduction in pure play FAO service providers, at the time there were over 20 companies providing FAO services as part of their portfolio.

 2010 and before

 In July 2006, EXL acquired Inductis for $20 million.
 Inductis and EXL both had expertise and services in the same areas, were similarly structured, and were headquartered in the United States with services delivered primarily out of India.

 Locations

-EXL has offices US, UK (London), India, Philippines, Czech Republic, Romania, Bulgaria, Colombia, Australia and South Africa.
+EXL has offices US, UK (London), Dublin, Ireland, India, Philippines, Czech Republic, Romania, Bulgaria, Colombia, Australia, Ireland and South Africa.

 Competition

 Around 2006, EXL's primary competitors were Genpact, IBM and Accenture.

 As of 2013, EXL was one of the three companies offering business process outsourcing services and listed on stock exchanges in the United States, the other two being Genpact and WNS Global Services.
 WNS started trading in the United States in July 2006, three months before EXL joined the NASDAQ exchange.